Piranha (film series): Piranha: Pacific Nightmare

-Piranha JPN/Summer of the Piranha

-Summer of the Piranha was announced in 2017.
+Originally titled Summer of the Piranha was announced in 2017.
 The project was known as Piranha JPN in Japan, but retitled as Summer of the Piranha internationally with Chako van Leeuwen and Roger Corman returning to produce and Christopher Lloyd was signed to star.
 No film has yet been released as Corman died in 2024.
+In May 2026, the film was announced with a new title Piranha: Pacific Nightmare and Stens Christensen is set to direct, as Corman will remain posthumously credited as executive producer.